-Plan a visit to discover several museums and historical sites in Western Colorado's Grand Valley.
+Plan a visit to discover several museums and historical sites in Grand Junction.

 Rock art is found along several pathways leading through the Grand Junction area.
 What are their messages?
 Are these ceremonial symbols or the work of restless hands on long winter nights?
 Do the "white hands" along Canyon Pintado represent an honored leader or do they mean "Stop, don't go beyond here?"
 Sit under the rock overhangs and ponder the questions.
 How would you have lived?
 What messages would you have left for those who followed?

 When the Museum of the West began its renovations in 2006, the staff met with representatives from many of the cultures who make up Western Colorado's history.
 The museum reopened in Spring 2007 with new exhibits representing the human settlement of the West from many different perspectives.
 Interactive displays will fascinate you and the kids.
 Come hear the many voices that tell the different versions of history in Colorado's high desert country.

 The Western Colorado Center for the Arts features permanent and temporary exhibits of native and contemporary artists of the Southwest, including Anasazi pottery, Navajo rugs and paintings from modern local artists.
 The tools of the artists may change, but do the feelings and emotions?
 Decide for yourself.